 The 1983 prehistoric sensitivity assessment for Westway included reconstructing the prehistoric shoreline both inboard of the bulkhead wall, beneath West Street and Marginal Street, and outboard of the bulkhead wall, beneath the Hudson River, from Battery Place north to West 44th Street (Rutsch et al 1983).
-Sensitivity was based on prehistoric topography, and the likelihood that Native Americans once found specific topographic features attractive for subsistence and settlement.
-The final analysis, based on current theoretical and methodological issues, sufficiently assessed archaeological sensitivity for the current project site south of West 44th Street.
-Prehistoric sensitivity both inboard and outboard of the bulkhead wall for the area between West 44th and West 59th Streets was later addressed in a similar fashion in the Route 9A Reconstruction Project report (Allee King Rosen and Fleming, Inc., et al. 1994).
+Sensitivity was based on prehistoric topography, and the likelihood that Native Americans once found specific topographic features The final analysis, attractive for subsistence and settlement. theoretical and methodological issues, current based on sufficiently assessed archaeological sensitivity for the current Prehistoric sensitivity project site south of West 44th Street. both inboard and outboard of the bulkhead wall for the area between West 44th and West 59th Streets was later addressed in a similar fashion in the Route 9A Reconstruction Project report (Allee King Rosen and Fleming, Inc., et al. 1994).
 This report also proved sufficient for assessing prehistoric archaeological sensitivity for the current project site north of West 44th Street.